 - Personal satisfaction – shows your self-confidence and commitment to your chosen profession,

-- Professionalism – displays your dedication to perform your service according the Code of Ethics and best business practices.
+- Professionalism – displays your dedication to perform your service according to the Code of Ethics and best business practices.

 - Recognition – achieving and maintaining your designation brings recognition from your peers, clients, the media, and other industry professionals.